-Auckland Harbour Bridge closed in both directions
+Auckland Harbour Bridge re-open - traffic delays on motorways around city

+"Please expect significant delays and cancellations to services as the Auckland Harbour Bridge returns to normal and also note the bridge may close again on short notice."

-The Auckland Harbour Bridge has been closed as wind gusts reach 98km/hr.
+The bridge was closed earlier this morning when wind gusts reached 98km/hr.

-Crashes on the Northwestern and Southern motorways are also causing delays across the city.
+Traffic is gridlocked in both directions approaching the bridge and crashes on the Northwestern and Southern motorways are also causing delays across the city.

+Police said just after 7.30am that motorists can expect lengthy delays on alternative routes as well - with southbound traffic on the North Shore being diverted to the Upper Harbour Highway and northbound traffic from the Auckland CBD to the North Shore being diverted through SH16.

+"We want people to delay travel and work from home if they can," they said.

-The closure comes after Waka Kotahi NZ Transport Agency has been saying for several days now that they were prepared to close the bridge if gusts reached more than 80km/h.
+Waka Kotahi NZ Transport Agency has said for several days that they were prepared to close the bridge if gusts reached more than 80km/h.

-"A decision has been made to close all lanes on the harbour bridge to look after the safety of drivers and the bridge whilst the structure is still damaged and in a compromised state," NZTA said.
+"A decision has been made to close all lanes on the harbour bridge to look after the safety of drivers and the bridge whilst the structure is still damaged and in a compromised state," NZTA said morning.

 "The full bridge closure will remain in place until further notice.
 The bridge team is working closely with MetService to get advice on when it is safe to re-open the lanes.